-6. Extensions
+5. Extensions

 Your agency may request an extension of the grant award period to receive additional time to implement your grant program.
 Such extensions do not provide additional funding.
 Only those grantees that can provide a reasonable justification for delays will be granted no-cost extensions.
-Reasonable justifications may include difficulties in filling COPS-funded positions, officer turnover, or other circumstances that interrupt the 36-month grant funding period.
-An extension allows your agency to compensate for such delays by providing additional time to complete the full 36 months of funding for each position awarded.
 Extension requests must be received prior to the end date of the award.

 Under federal regulations, requests to extend the grant award period require prior written approval from the COPS Office.
 Without an approved extension, your agency is not permitted to draw down federal funding for costs incurred beyond the official grant award end date.
-However, if justified, the COPS Office seeks to accommodate reasonable requests for no-cost time extensions to fully implement the COPS grant.
+However, if justified, the COPS Office may accommodate reasonable requests for no-cost time extensions to fully implement the COPS grant.

 The COPS Office will contact your agency during the last quarter of the grant award period to determine whether a no-cost time extension is needed.
 Requests to extend the grant award period must be received by the COPS Office before the official grant award end date.
-Failure to submit a request for a no-cost time extension by the end date may result in the immediate deobligation of any remaining grant funds.
+Failure to submit a request for a no-cost time extension by the end date will result in the immediate deobligation of any remaining grant funds.

-If your agency has excess funds remaining at the end of the grant due to salary and fringe benefits costs that were lower than anticipated, your agency cannot extend the 36-month funding period for the purpose of expending those excess funds.
+TRGP-Hiring grantees that have excess funds remaining at the end of the grant due to salary and fringe benefits costs that were lower than anticipated cannot extend the 36-month funding period for the purpose of expending those excess funds.
 Grantees are entitled to a maximum of 36 months of federal funding based on the approved salary and fringe benefits costs in the FCM.
 The COPS Office will deobligate any remaining grant funds during the closeout process.
-If you have any additional questions regarding a no-cost time extension, please contact your COPS Grant Program Specialist.
+If you have any additional questions regarding a no-cost time extension, please contact your COPS Grant Program Specialist (GPS).

-7. Modifications
+6. Modifications